marvosprotocol/core/evm/README.md

-# itroca
+# marvos

-itroca is a decentralized protocol for p2p transactions.
+marvos is a decentralized protocol for p2p transactions.